DevriX/Easy-Image-Gallery/readme.txt

 1. The plugin's simple configuration screen.
 Any existing custom post types will appear here
-1. The plugin's simple metabox that is added to the publish/edit screens
-1. WordPress 3.5's new media manager is launched when you click "Add gallery images".
-You can select multiple images to insert into the gallery
+1. The plugin's simple metabox that is added to the publish/edit screens You can select multiple images to insert into the gallery
 1. The plugin's Image Gallery metabox after images have been inserted and the post has been saved
 1. The front-end of the website showing the gallery which has been automatically appended to the content
 1. Clicking on an image launches the lightbox.
 Here it's shown with prettyPhoto